Shiro Games

-Shiro Games is an independent video game development company based in Bordeaux, France.
-The company was founded in 2012 by Sebastien Vidal and Nicolas Cannasse, and the company is known for their Evoland game, which was developed during the 24th Ludum Dare.
+Shiro Games is a video game development company based in Bordeaux, France.
+The company was founded in 2012 by Sebastien Vidal and Nicolas Cannasse, and developed the Evoland series and Dune: Spice Wars.

+History

+In 2013 Shiro Games announced that they would be developing a game titled Until Dark, which they described as a "cooperative exploration game" in a vast and mysterious world.
+In 2014 Shiro Games announced through the game's official website that they had stalled development due to their lack of satisfaction with the game's current design and that they would try to revisit the game as time allowed.
+Shiro started third-party publishing label Shiro Unlimited in 2023.
+It received €50m funding from Cathay Capital in October 2022.

 Games

 Evoland

 Evoland was initially conceived as a game for the 24th Ludum Dare in 2012.
 As the theme for that year's competition was "evolution", Vidal and Cannasse chose to have game play change as the player progresses, to reflect on the evolution and history of video game RPGs.
 As a result, the game was chosen as the winner for the 24th Ludum Dare.

 The following year an expanded version of Evoland was released for the PC via Steam, which added a longer player time and new bosses.
 On Metacritic Evoland holds a rating of 61 based on reviews from 27 critics, which indicates "mixed or average reviews".
 Destructoid gave the game a rating of 7.5 out of 10, writing "A solid game that definitely has an audience.
 Might lack replay value, could be too short or there are some hard-to-ignore faults, but the experience is fun."